MicrosoftDocs/azure-docs/articles/spring-apps/quickstart.md

 This quickstart explains how to deploy a small application to run on Azure Spring Apps.

 The application code used in this tutorial is a simple app.
-When you've completed this example, the application will be accessible online, and can be managed via the Azure portal.
+When you've completed this example, the application will be accessible online, and you can manage it through the Azure portal.

 This quickstart explains how to:

 > [!div class="checklist"]
-> - Generate a basic Spring project
+> - Generate a basic Spring project.
-> - Provision a service instance
+> - Provision a service instance.
-> - Build and deploy an app with a public endpoint
+> - Build and deploy an app with a public endpoint.
-> - Clean up the resources
+> - Clean up the resources.

 At the end of this quickstart, you'll have a working spring app running on Azure Spring Apps.